monsoonmaelstrom/book2/book2.md

 “It’d be like trying to undo what she did to Alex and me,” I mutter.

 *Oh.
 Damn.
-No.* Those last thoughtless words out of my mouth give me an idea that induces near instant nausea and a rising sense of panic.
+No.* Those last thoughtless words out of my mouth give me an idea which induces near instant nausea and a rising sense of panic.
 I grab the key off the table.

 “I need to go outside,” I say as I grab one of the keys off the table and practically run to the door that goes to the roof.